Shivaprada-upadya/Qspider_Training/README.md

 # Qspiders-Learning

-This Repositoru Contains the Qspider Training Related Practice Programs.
+This Repository Contains the Qspider Training Related Practice Programs.